Modeling local predictive ability using power-transformed Gaussian processes: Appendix

 Figure \ref{mise_mils} shows the difference in log MISE of the two models, and that the \(\GP\left(\nicefrac{1}{3}\right)\) model actually works marginally better in terms of squared error.
 However, the MISE metric only takes the posterior mean into account, so we also look at the mean integrated log score, which is calculated as the log predictive density of the true ELPD given the posterior distribution of \(\eta(x_2)\), integrated over the distribution of \(x_2\).
 The \(\GP\left(\nicefrac{1}{3}\right)\) model works marginally better measured by this metric as well.

 Note that the uncertainty around the estimate increases quickly for both models when there are no, or few, previous predictions nearby.
-This will lead to the positive behavior that when combining experts in regions where we have little to go on in terms of previous predictions, we will quickly tend towards an equal-weights solution; see Section \ref{sec_empirical}.
+This will lead to the desirable behavior that when combining experts in regions where we have little to go on in terms of previous predictions, we will quickly tend towards an equal-weights solution; see Sect. \ref{sec_empirical}.

 The \(\GP(\chi^2_1)\) is prohibitively costly from a computational standpoint once the number of observations goes above a few hundred.
-The fact that the more scalable \(\GP\left(\nicefrac{1}{3}\right)\) model works so well compared to the \(\GP(\chi^2_1)\) model is therefore an important finding for practical applications.
-There is also a large collection of methods for reducing computational cost in GP regression with additive homoscedastic errors \citep{liu2020gaussian} that can be directly used to speed up inference in the \(\GP\left(\nicefrac{1}{3}\right)\) model.
+That the more scalable \(\GP\left(\nicefrac{1}{3}\right)\) model works so well compared to the \(\GP(\chi^2_1)\) model is therefore an important finding for practical applications.
+There is also a large collection of methods for reducing computational cost in GP regression with additive homoscedastic errors \citep{liu_when_2020} that can be directly used to speed up inference in the \(\GP\left(\nicefrac{1}{3}\right)\) model.